Margee Ensign: Life

-In 2017 she returned to the United States to become the 29th president of Dickinson College, chartered in 1783.
-Not only steering that institution through the difficult COVID-19 pandemic, but President Ensign also launched a number of new initiatives that were interdisciplinary and global, stressing ethics, sustainability, and community engagement.
-She also oversaw the creation of Dickinson’s first post-graduate program in conjunction with the Army War College in human security and humanitarian response.
+In 2017, she returned to the United States to become the 29th president of Dickinson College.
+Not only did she steer that institution through the difficult COVID-19 pandemic, but President Ensign also launched a number of new initiatives that were interdisciplinary and global, stressing ethics, sustainability, and community engagement.
+She also oversaw the creation of Dickinson's first post-graduate program in conjunction with the Army War College in human security and humanitarian response.

 She returned to Nigeria to once again assume the presidency of the American University of Nigeria in July 2021.

-Dr. Ensign is a well-respected scholar on development, on Africa, and—growing out of her experience in Rwanda—on genocide.
+Ensign is a well-respected scholar on development, on Africa, and—growing out of her experience in Rwanda—on genocide.
 She is the author and editor of six books, including Rwanda: History and Hope, and Confronting Genocide: Dehumanization, Denial, and Strategies for Prevention.
 She co-edited a recent Peace Review special issue on Religion in War and Peace in Africa and most recently co-authored the forthcoming book Transactional Radio Instruction: Improving Educational Outcomes for Children in Conflict Zones.
 She has presented at the World Economic Forum, U.S. Chamber of Commerce Foundation, and the American Council on Education, and she has testified before Congress on global education, international affairs, and foreign assistance.

-Dr. Ensign has been interviewed multiple times by the BBC and CNN, and her writings have been published in The Washington Post, The Philadelphia Inquirer, The Hill, The Chronicle of Higher Education, Inside Higher Ed, The Army Times, The Huffington Post, and Hechinger Report, among others.
+Ensign has been interviewed multiple times by the BBC and CNN, and her writings have been published in The Washington Post, The Philadelphia Inquirer, The Hill, The Chronicle of Higher Education, Inside Higher Ed, The Army Times, The Huffington Post, and Hechinger Report, among others.

-On February 27, 2017, she was announced as the 29th president of Dickinson College.